 Anyway, Simpler Contacts allows you to merge all those contacts from all your address books on your phone.
 The free version gives you only 10 merges, so you can see it do its stuff and decide if you want to spring for the full version.
 It doesn’t just find exact matches, though.
 It also gives you possible duplicates—duplicate phones, duplicate emails, or similar names.

 Best of all, it starts off by backing up all your contacts so in case you make a horrible, horrible mistake, you can get your contacts back.

-Cost: Full version $4.99 App Store.
+Cost: $4.99 on App Store for full version.
 Free in Google Play, but Android app backup is in a separate app (also free).

 Now that you’ve deleted all your duplicates, merged all your partial duplicates, and scanned in all your business cards, you still have to be able to use your address book in a way that actually helps you.